danidee10/Staticfy/README.md

 # Using staticfy with other frameworks
 Staticfy was initially built with flask in mind, but it can also be extended to support other frameworks easily, out of the box it supports:
  1. flask
  2. django and
  3. laravel

-For example to use staticfy with django specify `--project-type=django`, You can also set the environment variable `STATICFY_FRAMEWORK` to any supported framework, so you can avoid using `--project-type` everytime. if you're running linux you can easily do this from the terminal.
+For example to use staticfy with django specify `--framework=django`, You can also set the environment variable `STATICFY_FRAMEWORK` to any supported framework, so you can avoid using `--framework` everytime. if you're running linux you can easily do this.

 ```bash
 export STATICFY_FRAMEWORK=django
 ```

-If you specify a project_type that isn't found, staticfy would cry and gracefully fall back to it's flask roots.
+If you specify a framework that isn't found, staticfy would cry and gracefully fall back to it's flask roots.

 # Tests
 The tests are located in the `test.py` file and can be run with